Holiday rentals in Forest of Dean District

 Paradise cottage, Hot tub, Dog friendly Offas Dyke

-MalteRating, 5 stars6 days ago
+MalteRating, 5 stars2 weeks ago

 We stayed at the Paradise Cottage for two nights and were super happy with the information provided in advance and the communication before and during our stay there.
 The whole place was spotless clean and everything was as shown in the pictures and matched the description to our complete satisfaction.
 The beds (mattresses) were in perfect condition.
 In addition to that we had a rather late check-in and found a warm-hearted welcome and got help from the very nice owner.
 We would definitely recommend staying in this little paradise square:)